 At The Umansky Law Firm, we are here to make sure a fraud arrest does not haunt you for the rest of your life.
-Our experience as former prosecutors allows us to give you an honest evaluation of your case so that you will know your options from the start.
-We offer a free initial consultation to discuss your case.
+Our experience as not only fraud attorneys, but also as former prosecutors allows us to give you an honest evaluation of your case so that you will know your options from the start.

 You can be charged with fraud any time you are accused of obtaining money by false pretenses.
 Examples of fraud include: